NoahdoRegoUO/Booker/README.md

 9. You should now be able to successfully run and use the web application! (use the commands from step 3-4 again)
 <ul>
-<li>a.
-Note you may encounter issues while attempting to run it at first based on the operating system and versions of the respectful applications/modules you have.
+<li>Note you may encounter issues while attempting to run it at first based on the operating system and versions of the respectful applications/modules you have.
 In    our experience setting it up on different platforms, it only took a few minutes to fix the issues (if/when we had them) for the app to work.</li>
 </ul>